Weather

 presence of colder air the encroaching warmer air tends to ride over the cold

-air.
-The slope of the boundary is not something I can draw as it is 1 in 100 or
+something I can draw as it is 1 in 100 or 1 in 200 (a hundred miles

-1 in 200 (a hundred miles horizontaly for one mile vertically) so you aren't
+horizontally for one mile vertically) so you aren't getting a picture as it

-getting a picture as it will just mislead you (lots of books draw something
+will just mislead you (lots of books draw something that looks about 1 in 4).

-that looks about 1 in 4).
-If I drew it to scale all the way across your 1000
+If I drew it to scale all the way across your 1000 pixel monitor it would rise

-pixel monitor it would rise 5 to 10 pixels, about the height of a letter o.
-It
+5 to 10 pixels, about the height of a letter o.
+It would be a very boring

-with Cirus clouds at 26,000 feet ie. 5 miles high (remember the 100 to 1
+away with Cirrus clouds at 26,000 feet ie. 5 miles high (remember the 100 to 1

 slope).
 Then as it gets nearer you get lower and lower clouds.
 I'll do cloud